Join us at our very first CALM-only Snowdon at Night Hike and take on the highest mountain in England and Wales at 1085m, at night!

 You will be fully supported all the way by our experienced Mountain Leaders and then celebrate at the finish line with a celebration breakfast.

-This night time challenge will test your physical and mental limits but your efforts will be rewarded by knowing that all your hard work is going towards raising money to help your chosen cause.
+This night time challenge will test your physical and mental limits but your efforts will be rewarded by knowing that all your hard work is going towards raising money to help CALM.

 How to enter